Tips for Cleaning Your AC System

 2. Check Your Filter

-Furnace filters must be exchanged every couple of months, depending on the type you use.
+Furnace filters need to be exchanged every couple of months, depending on the type you use.

-Not sure when you last put in a new one?
-Pull it out and tilt it toward the light.
-If light isn’t visible, buy a new one.
+Can’t remember when you last replaced yours?
+Remove it and tilt it toward the light.
+If there’s no light visible, replace it.

 3. Clean the Inside